bence98/Logsys-LibUSB-Driver/README.md

 ## Compiling the driver

+* You may need to clone (http://svn.clifford.at/libxsvf/) with Subversion or git-svn
 * `make`: The shared object will be created in the `build` folder
 * tests: `make test`: Test binaries will be created in the `build` folder
   * `hotplug-test`: Prints 'Logsys [dis]connected' when you [un]plug the device